 - Contribution can be for payment of any sacrifices, losses or expenses of a general average nature

 - The contributions made will also pay for the salvage and special charges incurred in respect of the goods.

 A manufacturing company wanted to send a consignment of raw materials to a company located in Singapore.
-It took help of a shipping company to send the consignment via voyage.
+It took the help of a shipping company to send the consignment via voyage.
 All the raw materials were properly packaged to ensure their safety.
-The shipowners also carried out due diligence of the ship before the journey commenced.
+The ship owners also carried out due diligence of the ship before the journey commenced.

 Read More: Who can buy Marine Insurance?

 During the voyage, due to the negligence of the crew member, a fire broke out causing damage to the ship.
-The ship owner had the new Jason clause included in the bill of landing.
-So, when the ship owners contacted their marine insurance policy holders, the surveyor was sent to oversee the situation.
+The shipowner had the new Jason clause included in the bill of landing.
+So, the surveyor was sent to oversee the situation when the ship owners contacted their marine insurance policyholders.
 He found that the incident took place due to the negligence of the crew member during the journey.
 Also, the bill of landing included the new Jason clause.
 Hence the owners of the cargo (manufacturing company), also had to contribute in the general average for the losses that the ship faced.